Glucocorticoids Are Steroid Hormones That Control Cellular Responses

 Lowest Effective Dose

 Using the lowest effective dose of glucocorticoids can help reduce the risk of adverse effects.
-The dose should be tailored to the individual patient and the specific medical condition being treated.
+The dose should be built for the individual patient and the specific medical condition being treated.

 Alternate-Day Therapy